Insurgency in Balochistan: Gadani Energy Corridor

 Four coal-fired power plants will be built in Gadani, creating a power corridor in Balochistan based on the Houston Energy Corridor.
-This was announced by Prime Minister Nawaz Sharif during a visit to the region.
+This was announced by Prime Minister Nawaz Sharif during a visit to the region in 2013.
 The Gadani Power Park is expected to generate 5,200 megawatts of electricity.
 Some nationalist groups objected to the project, saying they had not been consulted and instead favoured expanding access to electricity in the province rather than increasing capacity.

 Farm subsidy

-The federal government announced that it would transfer Rs4 billion subsidy to Provincial Government to be passed onto farmers in Balochistan to promote the construction of tube-wells.
+The federal government announced that it would transfer Rs4 billion subsidy to the Provincial Government to be passed on to Balochistan farmers to promote the construction of tube-wells.
 The Provincial Government announced that it would also spend Rs3 billion to support the Federal Programme.
-However, high levels of corruption among civil servants and senior ministers may mean communities would only get a partial benefit.
+However, high levels of corruption among civil servants and senior ministers may mean communities will only receive partial benefits.

 Army Education City at Sui

 In January 2011, General Ashfaq Parvez Kayani, then-Chief of Army Staff of the Pakistan Army, announced the establishment of Education City in Sui.
-The military said it had built colleges in Balochistan, such as the Balochistan Institute of Technical Education (BITE) and the Gwadar Institute of Technical Education (GITE) with approximately 1,673 graduates.
+The military said it had built colleges in Balochistan, such as the Balochistan Institute of Technical Education (BITE) and the Gwadar Institute of Technical Education (GITE), with approximately 1,673 graduates.
 Around 22,786 Baloch students attend military-run educational institutions.